digital-futures-academy/airport-challenge/README.md

       ##### Tests

+      - Planes land when the weather is clear and expects array of (landedPlanes) to increased in length to 1;
-      - Planes are not able to land when the weather is stormy;
+      - Planes are not allowed to land when the weather is stormy and expects length array of (landedPlanes) to be 0;
+      - Throws an error when plane attempts to land in stormy weather.

   8.  _As an air traffic controller
       To count planes easily